 Non-fatal crashes have risen every year since FY 2013.
-There were 335 non fatal crashes in FY 2013 compared to 441 in FY 2016 and 527 in FY 2017.
-That is a 57.3% increase since FY 2013.
-Passenger vehicles were deemed at fault in 56.4% of the total crashes involving a commercial motor vehicle in FY 2017.
+There were 441 in FY 2016 and 527 in FY 2017.
+However, in FY 2018 there were 504 non-fatal crashes, a 4% decrease (23 crashes) from FY2017.
+Commercial motor vehicles were deemed at fault in 46.8% of the non-fatal total crashes involving a commercial motor vehicle in FY 2018.

-Crash trend analysis for FY 2016 and 2017 reveals:
+Crash trend analysis for FY 2017 and 2018 reveals:

-- The highest number of crashes occur Monday through Friday between the hours of 6:00 AM and 6:00 PM. - 70% occurred in three of our counties: Merrimack, Rockingham, and Hillsborough, home to our 5 highest crash cities/towns.
+- 88% of crashes occur Monday through Friday between the hours of 6:00 AM and 6:00 PM. - 69% occurred in our three heaviest populated counties: Merrimack, Rockingham, and Hillsborough, home to our 5 highest crash cities/towns in the southern region of the state.
 Hillsborough County presents a continuing challenge for Troop G because there are limited safe locations to conduct inspections. - The five high crash cities/towns are: Manchester and Nashua in Hillsborough County; Londonderry in Rockingham County; Concord in Merrimack County; and Portsmouth in Rockingham County. - The primary crash causation was driver behavior to include driver inattention/distraction, failure to yield, following to close, speed, and improper lane use for CMVs and passenger vehicles.
 Sixty percent of the CMV involved crashes were the result of these 5 unsafe driving behaviors.
-Although, winter weather was a contributing factor in 21% of the crashes in FY 2017.
+Although, winter snow, slush, and ice were surface conditions present in in 21% of the crashes in FY2018.